benvvalk/sponsoredissues.org-deploy/legal/terms_of_service.md

 ### Maintainers

-- You agree to create Bug Report Campaigns solely for the purpose of funding work on your own Software Projects.
+- You agree to create Bug Report Campaigns solely for the purpose of funding work on your own FOSS Projects.
 - All contributions to your Bug Report Campaigns are donations, and you have no formal obligation to resolve campaigns in any specific time frame.
 However:
   - Maintaining clear communication with Donors to your Bug Report Campaigns will help you establish a good reputation on the Platform, and improve your chances of raising funds for future campaigns.
 - You  agree to cooperate with our requests for further information about your Bug Report Campaign(s), in order to verify that your campaign(s) comply with these Terms of Service.